waterbycounty

 What's happening with rivers in Nacogdoches County right now?

-Nacogdoches County's primary USGS streamgage on the Angelina Rv is currently reading 241 cubic feet per second — 17% of the long-term mean of 1,413.6 cfs.
+Nacogdoches County's primary USGS streamgage on the Angelina Rv has a pipeline snapshot of 241 cubic feet per second — 17% of the long-term mean of 1,413.6 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Nacogdoches County water compare to the Texas average?